Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/make_model_run.rst

 Parameters on both region and crop modification cards can be adjusted in multiple ways.
-While each parameter allows adjustment of percentages relative to calibrated values in the model, |project_name| provides three ways to input parameter adjustments, depending on your preference.
+While each parameter allows adjustment of percentages relative to calibrated values in the model, |project_name| provides three ways to input parameter adjustments, depending on your preference:

 #.
 Each parameter provides a label indicating which parameter the control adjusts
 #.
 The parameter value can be input using a slider.
 Click and drag the circle on the slider to change the value.
 As you drag the slider, the value in the box on the right will change to indicate the current value